-Strategy: Stepwise Increase of Model Class Complexity
+Forward Selection: Stepwise Increase of Model Class Complexity

-- Start with a model class which is too simple and then incrementally add complexity - First we only work with the original inputs and form a linear model - Then we stepwise add basis functions that improve the model significantly - For example we explore all quadratic basis functions.
-We include the quadratic basis function that mostly decreases the training cost; then we explore the remaining basis functions and, again, include the basis function that mostly decreases the training cost, and so on - Examples: Polynomklassifikatoren (OCR, J. Schürmann, AEG) - Pixel-based image features (e.g., of hand written digits) - Dimensional reduction via PCA (see later lecture) - Start with a linear classifier and add polynomials that significantly increase performance - Apply a linear classifier
+- Start with a linear model - Then we stepwise add basis functions; at each step add the basis function whose addition decreases the training cost the most (greedy approach) - Examples: Polynomklassifikatoren (OCR, J. Schürmann, AEG) - Pixel-based image features (e.g., of hand written digits) - Dimensional reduction via PCA (see later lecture) - Start with a linear classifier and add polynomials that significantly increase performance - Apply a linear classifier

-Strategy: Stepwise Decrease of Model Class Complexity (Model Pruning)
+Backward Selection: Stepwise Decrease of Model Class Complexity (Model Pruning)

-- Start with a model class which is too complex and then incrementally decrease complexity - First start with many basis functions - Then we stepwise remove basis functions that increase the training cost the least - A stepwise procedure is not optimal.
-Better: what is the best subset of K basis functions.
-Unfortunately, this problem is NP-hard
+- Start with a model class which is too complex and then incrementally decrease complexity - First start with many basis functions - Then we stepwise remove basis functions; at each step remove the basis function whose removal increases the training cost the least (greedy approach) - A stepwise procedure is not optimal.
+The problem of finding the best subset of K basis functions is NP-hard